Radiotherapy for skin cancer

 Radiotherapy treats cancer by using x-rays to destroy the cancer cells, while doing as little harm as possible to normal cells.

-Radiotherapy works well for skin cancers and is particularly useful in areas where surgery might be difficult or disfiguring (such as the face), and for tumours that have penetrated deeply into the skin.
-However, its use isn’t recommended for young people as it can cause skin changes, which become more visible over the years.
+Radiotherapy works well for skin cancers and is particularly useful in areas where surgery might be difficult or disfiguring (such as the face), and for tumours that are deep in the skin.
+However, it's not recommended for young people as it can cause skin changes, which become more visible over the years.

 The treatment is given in the hospital radiotherapy department.
-It can be given as a single treatment, but usually several doses are necessary and these are given each day over a period of one or more weeks.
-Your doctor will discuss your individual treatment plan with you.
+You may have only a single treatment, but usually several doses are needed.
+These are given each day over one or more weeks.
+Your doctor will discuss your treatment plan with you.

 Radiotherapy to areas that produce hair, such as the head, can make the hair fall out in the treated area.
-Your hair usually grows back within 6-12 months, depending on the dose of radiotherapy and how many sessions you’ve had.
+Your hair usually grows back in 6–12 months, depending on the dose of radiotherapy and how many sessions you’ve had.
 Some people find that the hair loss is permanent.
-Your clinical oncologist can discuss with you whether your hair is likely to grow back after treatment.
+You can talk to your clinical oncologist about whether your hair is likely to grow back after treatment.

 Radiotherapy doesn’t make you radioactive and it’s perfectly safe for you to be around other people, including children, throughout your treatment.